 ABB Concept: robots, cobots and track interact to automate batch-size-one customization.

-We also invite you to join us for an additional online session – dedicated just to you and any stakeholders in your project.
+We invite you to join us for an online session – dedicated just to you and any stakeholders in your project.
 Here, we'll have a perfect chance to offer you service, guidance and inspiration for your adaptive machine.